 How long and when will I be getting my foods?
 We are looking at providing about 10-14 weeks of vegetable deliveries hopefully beginning in late May or early June.
 10 weeks of eggs available.
 All meat items will be provided before the end of December (some items such as maple syrup and chicken will be available with one of your earlier weeks).

 What future items can I expect to see at Cornerstone Acres CSA?
 As our support grows we would like to add more options to your grocery cart here with us.
-Beef (coming soon), red raspberries(expansion added in 2014 and 2016), cherries, mulberries and other tree fruits are just a few.
+Beef (in certain years), red raspberries(expansion added in 2014 and 2016), cherries, mulberries and other tree fruits are just a few.
 Other items could include walnuts, mushrooms, sunflower heads, corn, flowers, handmade goat milk soaps, berry and fruit wines, breads, jams/jellies, ....the possibilities are almost endless.
 We have extensive experience in producing many things, we just need to know there is a market for our added efforts so please let us know what your "votes" are.

 We do have goat's milk, but at this time are unable to sell due to legal restrictions.
 If there is enough of a demand, perhaps sometime in the future we can get certified to allow us to include milk in your CSA share.
 Another option if we decide to increase our milking herd, is to offer a herdshare option.
 We would love to hear your input on this issue.
-With the additon of our dairy heifer, Ginger, in 2014 we hope to be able to offer dairy cow herdshares in late 2016!

 Our goal is to find share holders who would like to come back to us year after year.
 If you are a client from a previous year we will be offering a 3% discount for each year you have been with us.
 (Up to 12%)